On this page:

 Gabapentin

 Another off-label option some vets add for situational storms; can reduce reactivity and promote relaxation, though sedation is common at effective doses.
-There's a small thunderstorm study plus broader behavior data supporting safety/tolerability, useful as an adjunct, not a solo fix.
-With the right notice, the combo of Gabapentin and Trazadone (as recommended by our vet) will let Juniper sleep right through a storm.
-(PubMed, PMC)
+There's a small thunderstorm study plus broader behavior data supporting safety/tolerability--useful as an adjunct, not a solo fix.
+(PubMed)

 Seasonal / daily options (for frequent or severe cases)